Nuclear Physics at BRIF: Further development of BRIF

 After making improvements in the aforementioned aspects, we have carried out beam commissioning work for mA level proton beam.
-A removable internal target which is positioned at the center of the magnet valley is adopted for beam diagnosis.
+A removable internal target positioned at the center of the magnet valley is adopted for beam diagnosis.
 It is designed to withstand a minimum of 1~MeV/1~mA.
 Simulation results indicate that with a water flow of 10~L/min and a beam power of 1.5~kW, the maximum temperature in the center of the irradiation region reaches 360~K, while the cooling wall reaches 347~K. To mitigate the impact of secondary electron emission on internal target measurements, a wing with two thin copper pieces was added to the internal target.

 The proton beam was commissioned on the internal target for different currents to evaluate the bunching factor.
-According to the beam commissioning results, for a 3~mA beam current extracted from the ion source, the bunching factor can reach 2 times, while remaining at 1.66 for a nearly 9~mA beam current extracted from the ion source.
+According to the beam commissioning results, for a 3~mA beam current extracted from the ion source, the bunching factor can reach a factor of 2, while remaining at 1.66 for a nearly 9~mA beam current extracted from the ion source.
 It is evident that the bunching factor decreases as the extraction current from the ion source increases~\cite{zhangtianjue2017nimb}.

 Fig.~\ref{fig:5.1.3} demonstrates the measured mA-level beam current on the internal target at about 1~MeV.
 The beam current was maintained stably at 1.1~mA in July 2016.
-Tab.~\ref{tab:5.1.1} lists the bunching factors and acceleration efficiencies of the H$^{-}$ ion source at different current levels.
-From Tab.~\ref{tab:5.1.1}, the measured beam will be increased about 6.3$\%$ on the internal target after the elimination of the secondary electron emission.
+In Tab.~\ref{tab:5.1.1} we list the bunching factors and acceleration efficiencies of the H$^{-}$ ion source at different current levels.
+As shown in Tab.~\ref{tab:5.1.1}, the measured beam is increased about 6.3$\%$ on the internal target after the elimination of the secondary electron emission.